DigitalShoestringSolutions/ShoestringAssembler/README.md

 ## Writing a recipe
 The recipe for the solution is a text file called `recipe.txt` in the Solution's root directory.
 Service Modules are added to the Solution by appending their name to the recipe.
+Each Service Module must have its own line in `recipe.txt`.
 A list of supported Service Modules can be found in `mirrordirector.py`.

 ### Specifing versions of Service Modules
-A particular branch or tag of that Service Module's codebase can be used by adding `=branchname` after the name of the Service Module.
+A particular branch or tag of that Service Module's codebase can be specified by adding `=branchname` after the name of the Service Module.
 If this is not supplied, that Service Module's default branch will be used.
+Release tags can be specified in the same way.

-Release tags can be partially specified with the any wildcard *, in which case the highest SemVer release that begins as specified will be used. <!-- Note that prereleases/dashed suffixes are exlcuded from the search, if you want to use one it must be named in full for an exact match. -->
+Semantically versioned release tags can be partially specified.
+Where an exact branch or tag match is not available, the tag with the highest SemVer precedence that begins as specified will be used.
+Note that prereleases (tags with dashed suffixes) will not be automatically selected.

-An example valid `recipe.txt`:
+An example of a valid `recipe.txt`:
 ```
 Grafana
 MQTTBroker=main
 Sensing=feature/recipe-lite
 Telemetry=v1.2.3
-SetupLogging=v1.*
+SetupLogging=v1.6
 ```
-In this case the branch of SetupLogging downloaded would be the latest release of version 1.
-Note the inclusion of the . before the *, which prevents v10 and onwards being selected.
+Assuming the exact tag `v1.2.3` exists for Telemetry, this will be used.
+Assuming the eact tag `v1.6` does not exist for SetupLogging, `v1.6.2` would be selected over `v1.6.1`, but `v1.6.3-rc4` would be ignored.

 ### Multiple of the same Service Module
 Multiple instances of the same Service Module are supported.
 Simply duplicate the lines in the recipe: